-“I’m not going to die,” he told her.
+“I’m not going to die,” Cullen told her.
 Though really, he couldn’t make that promise.
-“I’m not,” he said again, when a tear overflowed Kate’s eye and tracked down her cheek.
+“I’m not,” he said again, when Kate wiped her eyes with her palm.

 “That wasn’t real.”

-“You could manage with another commander,” he insisted.
+“If you lost me, you would not be left without a commander,” Cullen assured her.
 “I’ve made arrangements for Captain Rylen to take my post if anything should happen to me.”

-“It would not be quite the same.
+Kate shook her head.
+“It would not be the same.
 I’ve no doubt that Rylen would make an excellent commander, but you’ve seen and studied so much.
-And the way you teach me as we go along… Cullen, I don’t know anything about soldiers or armies or military…stuff.
+And the way you teach me as we go along… Cullen, I don’t know anything about soldiers or armies or military… stuff.
 I don’t even know what to call military stuff.”

 “Protocols?”
 Cullen suggested.
 “Tactics?”

 “Yes, you see?”
 Kate chuckled, though her laughter wobbled.
-“Yours is the viewpoint I need most of all.”
+“Yours is a viewpoint I need most of all.”